JorjaFox/website/_posts-old-blog/2009-01-09-season-nine-round-up.md

 title: 'Season Nine Round-Up'
 date: '2009-01-09T17:24:27-08:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'The CSI Magazine seems to think that <em>One To Go</em> will have a little Sara Sidle.'
+excerpt: 'The CSI Magazine seems to think that _One To Go_ will have a little Sara Sidle.'
 layout: post
 guid: 'https://jorjafox.net/?p=1370'
 permalink: /2009/season-nine-round-up/